baines-imaging-research-laboratory/ImageQuizzerDocumentation/docs/administrator/results.md

 ### Rep

-The Rep attribute is added to the Page element if the attribute [Loop](elements_attributes/page/loop.md) is set to "Y".
+The Rep attribute is added to the Page element if any Page in the master XML quiz file has the attribute [Loop](elements_attributes/page/loop.md) set to "Y".
 This reflects the repetition number for looping a page.
+If there was no looping the Rep attribute will be "0" (i.e. the original Page).

 See also the [looping example](../administrator/examples/example_looping.md) for more details.